tbgoose/DoorOpener/README.md

 > **Important:** Any add-on solution must not break standalone usage.
 The project must remain fully usable both as a Home Assistant add-on _and_ as a standalone app (Docker, pip, etc).

 ## Security audit needed!
-i am not the best at this, and i implemented some security features, but i honestly do not know how secure the OIDC implementation is. looking for someone with experience to go over it.
+> i am not the best at this, and i implemented some security features, but i honestly do not know how secure the OIDC implementation is. looking for someone with experience to go over it.

 ---

 # 🚪 DoorOpener

-A secure web interface for controlling smart door openers via Home Assistant.
+A web interface for controlling smart door openers via Home Assistant.
 Features a modern glass-morphism UI with visual keypad, per-user PINs, audio feedback, battery monitoring, and comprehensive security.

 ![Version 1.6.0](https://img.shields.io/badge/version-1.6.0-blue?style=flat-square)